ukparliament/ontologies/meta/weeknotes/2022/46/index.md

 ## We came, we showed and we told

 For some time, we've been threatening people with a show and tell.
 An actual show and tell.
 On Wednesday, it finally happened.
-Boss 'brarian [Anya](https://mastodon.me.uk/@anyaso), Librarian Jayne, [Young Robert](https://mastodon.me.uk/@robertbrook) and boss boss 'brarian [Bryn](https://twitter.com/brynmrgn) were joined by [Tom](https://twitter.com/tomgfleming) and [James](https://mastodon.me.uk/@jamesjefferies) for a romp through the [ParlRules](https://parlrulesdata.org/) work, [how we've adapted it for librarian purposes](https://docs.google.com/presentation/d/1q9Kf2Drd4-D4ehpZdgZooX_oVFWXAqZTtqbxQ8CUYag/edit?usp=sharing) and how it's being wrapped up in a shiny new standing orders application by James.
+Boss 'brarian [Anya](https://mastodon.me.uk/@anyaso), Librarian Jayne, [Young Robert](https://mastodon.me.uk/@robertbrook) and boss boss 'brarian [Bryn](https://twitter.com/brynmrgn) were joined by [Tom](https://twitter.com/tomgfleming) and [James](https://mastodon.me.uk/@jamesjefferies) for a romp through the [ParlRules](https://parlrulesdata.org/) work on House of Commons public standing orders, [how we've adapted it for librarian purposes](https://docs.google.com/presentation/d/1q9Kf2Drd4-D4ehpZdgZooX_oVFWXAqZTtqbxQ8CUYag/edit?usp=sharing) and how it's being wrapped up in a shiny new application by James.

 It would be difficult to deny there weren't teething troubles.
 Ever amenable to Modern Times, we declared the event to be a 'hybrid' one.
 Off we marched to Victoria Street, where the guest registration could not be found, the room booking system had not booked the room, the chap who was supposed to set up the A/V equipment had gone to lunch, the 'soundbar' system failed to work and the room lacked working plug sockets.
 All plug and no play.